 So, in short, if you have questions about why you've missed your period and you've ruled out pregnancy, don't worry unnecessarily.
 Take the next step and consult your medical professional to determine the underlying cause.

-We have lots more information about missed periods on the next page.
+We have lots more information about missed periods below.